Hammadus/TopWalker/README.md

 userAge     | Number | age of user
-userWeight  | Number | weight of user userHeight  | Number | height of user stepCount  | Number | number of steps by user retrieved from api friendListCount  | Number | Total number of users in the Friend List
+userWeight  | Number | weight of user userHeight  | Number | height of user userCityState  | String | City and State of the user stepCount  | Number | number of steps by user retrieved from api friendListCount  | Number | Total number of users in the Friend List